SportsFootballBengals

 Posted

-CINCINNATI — Bengals star Trey Hendrickson will be at training camp Wednesday, despite being no closer to a deal with Cincinnati, according to multiple reports.
+CINCINNATI — Bengals star Trey Hendrickson showed up to training camp Wednesday, despite being no closer to a deal with Cincinnati.

 ESPN's Adam Schefter first said on social media Tuesday night Cincinnati's All-Pro defensive end is returning to the Tri-State from Florida in time to report to camp Wednesday.
 While his return will end his holdout (which includes $50,000-per-day fines), Schefter said the two sides are not "any closer to a new deal."